 - Broken arm

 - Recovery from surgery

-People who have certain medical problems appear to be predisposed to develop frozen shoulder.
-Examples include:
+People who have certain diseases appear more likely to develop frozen shoulder.
+Diseases that might increase risk include:

 - Overactive thyroid (hyperthyroidism)